didomi/unity/docs/update/ios.md

 ## Library

-To update the native iOS library embedded in the plugin, copy the `Didomi.framework` folders from the published Didomi iOS SDK `Didomi.xcframework/ios-arm64_armv7` and `Didomi.xcframework/ios-arm64_i386_x86_64-simulator` folders into [`Plugins/Didomi/IOS/Didomi.xcframework`](../../source/Plugins/Didomi/IOS).
+To update the native iOS library embedded in the plugin, copy the `Didomi.framework` folders from the published Didomi iOS SDK `Didomi.xcframework/ios-arm64_armv7` and `Didomi.xcframework/ios-arm64_i386_x86_64-simulator` folders into [`Plugins/Didomi/IOS/Didomi.xcframework`](../../source/Plugins/Didomi/IOS), removing `BCSymbolMaps` and `dSYMs` folders if they are present.
 Make sure the `.meta` files of `Plugins/Didomi/IOS/Didomi.xcframework/ios-arm64_armv7` and `Plugins/Didomi/IOS/Didomi.xcframework/ios-arm64_i386_x86_64-simulator` are not modified (discard these files using git if necessary).
 The iOS SDK release can be found [`on our servers`](https://developers.didomi.io/cmp/mobile-sdk/ios/setup#manually).

 ## Functions